ayushi-06/marvel/README.md

-# The project is a case study on marvel characters using API calls.
+MARVEL CASE study

-  mypackage is a folder containing functions wrapped up in modules.
+- The mypackage is a package module folder
+- dist folder contains the binary wheel file.